gauthma/LaTeX/docs/README.md

 $ mkdir -p ~/.fonts/truetype/
 ~~~

-For good measure, you can also do `$ texhash ~/.fonts`---and now you should be good to go!
+For good measure, you can also run `$ texhash ~/.fonts`---and now you should be good to go!

 Now you can experiment with the templates; and come back to read the rest of this README when/if you need to.
 Have fun!